patglad/ICSI/README.md

 # ICSI

-Software for action recognition in an in-vitro procedure using machine learning methods.
+Software for action recognition in an in-vitro procedure using machine learning methods. <br />
-Based on Mask R-CNN repsitory https://github.com/matterport/Mask_RCNN
+Based on Mask R-CNN repository https://github.com/matterport/Mask_RCNN